wildmountainfarms/solarthing/README.md

 ### [Technical](docs/technical.md)

 #### Configuration
-This uses jewelcli for its configuration.
-Using this library makes it very easy to use interfaces with multiple inheritance. http://jewelcli.lexicalscope.com/examples.html
+This uses all JSON for configuring everything.
+The files you edit are all in one place unless you decide to move them.

 #### Logging
 This uses slf4j to log and uses log4j2 as the main implementation. https://logging.apache.org/log4j/2.x/manual/appenders.html